top of page

 How to start building this protein breakfast habit

-If you’re used to skipping breakfast or eating light in the morning, 30g might sound like a lot – but most of my clients adjust quickly once they see how much more stable and energised they feel.
+If you’re used to skipping breakfast or eating light in the morning, 20-30g of protein might sound like a lot – but most of my clients adjust quickly once they see how much more stable and energised they feel.

 Start small:

-• Try a smoothie if you’re short on time or appetite.
+• Try a low sugar protein smoothie if you’re short on time or appetite.

-• Prep overnight oats or egg muffins in advance.
+• Prep overnight oats with protein powder or egg muffins in advance.

 • Keep a scoop of protein powder at work for emergencies.